Edward7Zhang/ShufflingImageView/README.md

 ## What's this

-This widget can move your picture like a *Shuffling flow poster*
+This tiny library can move your picture like a *Shuffling flow poster*

 ### Feature: